siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br />-The training dataset here is also very similar to the final dataset in its characteristics and offers the algorithm with the labeled parameters required for the problem.
 <br />-The Machine Learning algorithm then finds relationships between the given parameters, establishing a cause and effect relationship between the variables in the dataset.

+### First, the dataset is split into Test and Train data sets, with a split of 0.3 (30% test and 70% train)
+### Then, Different Regression Models are fitted into the train dataset.
+### The test dataset is used to determine the accuracy of the prediction.

 <br />We have tried 3 different regression methods in order to find out which method is the most effective in creating the best regression model.

 <br />1) Decision Tree Regression
 <br />Decision Tree was decided as we are using a combination of numeric and categorical variables to predict a continuous numeric datatype Laptop Price.
 <br />Decision Tree finds the best split at a certain feature, like SDD, at a certain value.
 <br />Each Decision Node is recursively split into leaf nodes using the features(variables) and values, creating different classes.
-<br />The tree is then used to predict the Laptop price using the test data, and the predicted value is compared to the actual value to determine the accuracy of the model.
+<br />By traversing the tree, we are then able to predict the Laptop price using the test data, and the predicted value is compared to the actual value to determine the accuracy of the model.
 <br />However, Decision Tree often leads to data fragmentation, and overfitting of the model.
 <br />This occurs when the training data is recursively split until each leaf node is pure and each leaf node have a 100% accuracy.
 <br />